MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

 **File Type:** ``.rst``

-Stores the coordinates, velocities, and forces of each atom for the current and previous simulation step in the following format:
+Stores the coordinates, velocities, and forces of each atom for the current simulation step in the following format:

     | **line 1:** "Step" step_number
     | **line 2:** "Box" *a* *b* *c* *α* *β* *γ*